klarsen1/NBA_RANKINGS/readme.md

 Where to Find the Model Predictions
 -----------------------------------

 All rankings and scores can be found in [this github repo](https://github.com/klarsen1/NBA_RANKINGS).
-The easiest way to extract the data is to directly read the [raw files](https://raw.githubusercontent.com/klarsen1/NBA_RANKINGS/master/modeldetails).There are two main files of interest:
+The easiest way to extract the data is to directly read the [raw files](https://raw.githubusercontent.com/klarsen1/NBA_RANKINGS/master/modeldetails).

+The predictions will be updated weekly with a new time-stamp.

+There are two main files of interest:

 -   game\_level\_predictions\_2016-MM-DD.csv -- Game-level predictions for each future game.
 -   rankings\_2016-MM-DD.csv -- team rankings and predicted win rates.